 Normal EFM strips are considered to represent a well-oxygenated fetus and are generally what was once referred to as a reassuring tracing.
 In other words, the baby is likely to be happy and healthy.

 Abnormal tracings contain data that strongly suggest that there are problems with fetal oxygenation and that the baby may be at risk of injury.
 Abnormal tracings usually require immediate action either to try to address the cause of the abnormal tracing or to expedite delivery of the baby by C-section or operative vaginal delivery.

 Unfortunately, most EFM tracings fall into the atypical category.
-This category of tracing is poorly defined and consists of a FRH pattern that is neither normal nor abnormal.
+This category of tracing is poorly defined and consists of an FRH pattern that is neither normal nor abnormal.
 These types of tracings suggest that there may or may not be a problem fetal well-being and the baby may or may not require expedited delivery.
 The appropriate response to an atypical tracing depends on a consideration of the entire clinical context in which it occurs and is usually the subject of much debate in birth injury malpractice claims.

-One of the first things that your birth injury malpractice lawyer will do will be to hire an obstetrical expert to assess the fetal heart monitor tracings.
+One of the first things that your birth injury malpractice lawyers will do will be to hire an obstetrical expert to assess the fetal heart monitor tracings.
 That expert will be asked to determine whether there was any evidence of fetal distress and whether the obstetrical team responded appropriately to the available data.

 Experienced birth injury malpractice lawyers have some degree of skill in understanding and interpreting EFM tracings to determine whether there are potential grounds for concern and whether it is appropriate for further investigation by hiring a medical expert.